Selecting a language will automatically trigger the translation of the page content.

 The heirs shall determine the term of office.
 It may be determined or indeterminate.

 The trustee's mission is not paid.
-However, you can include his remuneration in the mandate.
+However, heirs may provide for his remuneration in the mandate.

 If the remuneration exists, it is the responsibility of the heirs.